What is a Paraesophageal Hernia?

 Manometry

-On the other hand, doctors may use manometry to measure the severity of paraesophageal hernia, and associated disease and establish treatments.
+On the other hand, doctors may use manometry to measure the severity of paraesophageal hernia.
+As well as associated diseases and established treatments.
 It allows measuring the pressure inside the esophagus.
 To determine if the muscles are too loose or too tight.
 Doctors may use a CT scan for surgical planning.

 Paraesophageal Hernias - Available Treatments